udocker - be anywhere

 Components

-- Command line interface docker like
+- Command line interface similar or the same as docker.

-- Pull of containers from Docker Hub
+- Pull of containers from DockerHub and other docker registries.

-- Local repository of images and containers
+- Local repository of images and containers.

-- Execution of containers with modular engines
+- Execution of containers with modular engines.

 udocker: Execution engines - I